leela100/ramyahere/content/iammukura/Dheere.md

 +++
-title = "Dheere Dheere Re Mana (2021)" description = "Writter, composed, produced and sung by me" weight = 2 youtube = "zu9rXFoFSUM"
+title = "Dheere Dheere Re Mana (2021)" description = "Composed, produced and sung by Mukura" weight = 2 youtube = "zu9rXFoFSUM"

 +++

-## 🎶 *Dheere Dheere Re Mana* — Single
+## 🎶 Listen:

+Dheere Dheere Re Mana has been composed, produced and sung by me, with lyrics taken from the couplets of the 15th-century mystic-philosopher poet Kabir Das

 🎬 **YouTube**
 [Watch on YouTube](https://www.youtube.com/watch?v=zu9rXFoFSUM)